 Although, some great guys like Guy Kawasaki recommend you having just 10 slides in your startup pitch deck or investor pitch deck, and I am not against that, but then you probably have seen PowerPoint investor pitch decks of some notable companies that raised funds with decks that had more than 10 slides and some even had less!
+(If you want the #1 Investor Pitch Deck Company who have created decks involving top brands such as HP, VC of Uber and Twitter, then waste no time further click here.)

 For example Linkedin’s pitch deck, YouTube’s pitch deck, Airbnb’s pitch deck, Contently’s pitch deck, Crew’s pitch deck, WeWork’s pitch deck, MOZ ‘s pitch deck, Mattermark’s pitch deck, MixPanel pitch deck, ThriveGlobal’s pitch deck.